apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

 Goals
 -----

-* Provide the standard way to pass statistics through the Arrow C data interface to avoid reinventing the wheel.
+* Establish a standard way to pass statistics through the Arrow C data interface.
-* The standard way must be easy to use with the Arrow C data interface.
+* Provide this in a manner that enables compatibility and ease of implementation for existing users of the Arrow C data interface.

 Non-goals
 ---------